This is an excerpt from a phone interview I did with Cortney Campbell, blogger at GreenDrinkDiaries.com and natural lymphoma survivor.

 CORTNEY CAMPBELL: So yes, I see you can relate, and I still drink that.
 I’m not quite as strict as I was then, but I’m pretty much on par, with a little variation.

 The thing I consider the most important thing that I did on a daily basis was The Johanna Budwig Protocol.

 Dr. Johanna Budwig was a German biochemist.
-She was I believe a seven-time Nobel Prize nominee, never won.
+She was I believe a seven-time Nobel Prize nominee, but never won.
 I think there’s reason for that, but she did research on basically artificial fats and how fats affect your body.
 She found that oils high in omega 3s mixed with a sulfuric protein like cottage cheese, those combinations actually would bring oxygen straight to the cells.
 And if you know anything about cancer, and I’m not an expert, so I hope I’m getting all of this right.
 But that particular mixture of cottage cheese and flaxseed oil brings oxygen straight to your cells.
 Cancer being an anaerobic functioning cell does not like oxygen, does not want it, does not function with it.
 Cancer cells get their energy from glucose.